 2. Gain consent before the event.

-Simply add a clear and explicit opt-in to your contact us, demo, consultation etc pages and get consent out of the way right from the start.
-Communicate with the lead one-on-one regarding the contact query and be able to send them relevant marketing materials that they consented to.
+Simply add a clear and explicit opt-in to your contact us, demo, consultation etc. pages and get consent out of the way right from the start.
+Communicate with the lead one-on-one regarding the contact query and that they consent to receive relevant marketing materials sent by you.